 The calling party number is sent in the SIP "From", "Contact" and "PAI" headers.
 Since public numbering was selected to define the format of this number (Section 5.7), use the change public-unknown-numbering command to create an entry for each extension which has a DID assigned.
 DID numbers are provided by the SIP service provider.
 Each DID number is assigned in this table to one enterprise internal extension or Vector Directory Numbers (VDNs).
-In the example below, two DID numbers assigned by the service provider are shown.
+In the example below, four DID numbers assigned by the service provider are shown.
 These DID numbers were used as the outbound calling party information on the service provider trunk when calls were originated from the mapped extensions.
-The country code for Mexico (52) may not be require for local calls within Mexico (only require for international dialing).
+Note that only the last 4 digits of the DID numbers provided by Alestra were used.
+This is because Alestra was configured to only send the last 4 digits of the DID numbers to the enterprise.
+Also note that instead of only using the last 4 digits of the DID numbers the full number for each DID provided by Alestra could have been used here (e.g., 3330016502, 3330016503, etc.).

-cha nge public-unknow n-numberin g 1 Page 1 of 2 ^
+change public-unknown-numbering 1 Page 1 of 2

-ı NUMBERIN G - PUBLIC/UNKNO OWN FORMAT
+NUMBERING - PUBLIC/UNKNOWN FORMAT

-ı Total
+Total

-Ext Ext Trk CPN CPN
+Ext Ext Trk CPN CPI N

-Len Code Grp(s) Prefix Len
+Len Code Grp(s) Prefix Lei n

-ı Total Administered: 4
+Total Administered: 6

 4 3 4 Maximum Entries: 9999

 4 5 4

-4 3041 2 525528815941 12 Note: If an entry applies to
+4 3041 2 6502 4 Note: If an entry applies to

-4 3044 2 525528815942 12 a SIP connection to Avaya
+4 3042 2 6503 4 a SIP connection to Avaya

-l Aura(R) Session Manager,
+4 3044 2 6504 4 Aura(R) Session Manager,

-the resulting number must
+4 3045 2 6505 4 the resulting number must

-l - be a complete E.164 number.
+l be a complete E.164 number.

-l -
+l

-l - Communication Manager
+Communication Manager

-l - automatically inserts
+automatically inserts

-l - a '+' digit in this case.
+a '+' digit in this case.

-l -

-l -

-l -

-l -